aysenurozbay/ai-logo-creator/README.md

 Notes:
 - For production against real Firestore, authenticate with a service account (set GOOGLE_APPLICATION_CREDENTIALS).
 - The processor is intended for local/dev use or simple deployments (not a scalable production queue).

+📌 Deployment Status

+The project is fully implemented on the frontend and backend, but Firebase Functions could not be deployed due to a manifest version error.
+The backend code runs locally without issues, but the cloud deployment is pending.